zbyte64/pugdit/README.md

 A post is comprised of a `to` address and an IPFS `link`.
 A signed post is a message packed tuple of those values signed by an identity.
+To display a post nicely, they are formatted as rfc2822.

 ### Manifests